 - Cooked pasta, such as spaghetti or macaroni, diced into small pieces or mashed

-Feeding egg yolks can help a puppy with parvo as they are not only palatable and easy to eat, but have been found to have added benefits.
-Egg yolks contain vitamins and minerals that can aid in digestion and fight infection in dogs with parvovirus.
+Evidence suggests that feeding egg yolks can help a puppy with parvo, as they are not only palatable and easy to eat but may have other benefits.
+Egg yolks contain vitamins and minerals that may aid in digestion and fight infection in dogs, such as those caused by parvovirus.

 Apple Cider Vinegar

-Some puppies will respond better to a home cooked diet made from fresh ingredients.
-Dr. Werber says he finds, "No reason not to do it as long as you get them to eat.
+Some puppies may respond better to a home-cooked diet made from fresh ingredients.
+Dr. Werber says he finds "No reason not to do it, as long as you get them to eat.
 That's the most important thing."
-If you decide to make the puppy's meals, consult with your veterinarian to make sure your recipe is appropriate for your puppy.
-One well-known recipe for helping dogs gain weight used by breeders and shelters is "satin balls" which is a high-calorie formula using ground meat, eggs and fiber.
+If you decide to make your puppy's meals, consult with your veterinarian to ensure your recipe is appropriate for them.
+Do-It-Yourself homemade kits are available with nutrient blends designed to provide your puppy with all the vitamins and minerals they need.
+A popular recipe used by breeders and shelters to help dogs gain weight is "satin balls," a high-calorie formula consisting of ground meat, eggs, and fiber.

 Feeding a Parvo Puppy

-Caring for a puppy with parvo can be devastating, especially if the puppy cannot eat and continues to weaken.
-Work with your veterinarian to find a course of action that gets nutrients into your dog to help him fight off the virus and gain strength.
-You may need to try several food strategies before you find one that works and gets him on the mend.
+Caring for a puppy with parvo can be devastating, especially if the puppy cannot eat and continues to decline.
+Work with your veterinarian to find a course of action that gets nutrients into your dog to help them fight off the virus and gain strength.
+You may need to try several food strategies before finding one that works.